menahals/lost-and-found-uae/README.md

 ---

 ‼️ **Note:** This project is shared for career and portfolio purposes only.
-Reuse, copying, or submitting this work as your own, especially for academic credit, is not permitted and may violate academic integrity policies.
+Reusing, copying, or submitting this work as your own, especially for academic credit, is not permitted and may violate academic integrity policies.